microsoft/live-share/docs/getting-started.md

 </tr>
 </table>

+By downloading and using Project Cascade, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 > **Tip:** Be sure to start up VS or VS Code once with Project Cascade installed before attempting to join a collaboration session as this wires up the handler for the join web page.

 Don't see your favorite IDE/editor?
 [Up-vote your favorite tool!](https://github.com/Microsoft/project-cascade/issues/24) We plan to add support for additional tools based on community feedback.